Doxuno

 TERM

-This Agreement shall commence on January 1, 2025 and continue through June 30, 2025, unless earlier terminated pursuant to the terms hereof.
-Either party may terminate this Agreement for convenience upon thirty (30) days' prior written notice to the other party.
-Either party may terminate this Agreement immediately upon written notice if the other party materially breaches this Agreement and fails to cure such breach within ten (10) days after receipt of written notice thereof.
-Upon termination, Client shall pay Contractor for all Services satisfactorily performed through the effective date of termination.
+This Agreement commences on January 1, 2026 and continues through June 30, 2026, unless earlier terminated under its terms.
+Either Party may terminate immediately on written notice if the other materially breaches and fails to cure within ten (10) days.
+On termination, Client shall pay Contractor for all Services satisfactorily performed through the termination date.

 3.